 The Dos and Don’ts of Newsjacking

-If you want to try newsjacking in your next infographic, follow these tips to make sure it’s a success.
+If you want to try newsjacking in your next piece of content, follow these tips to make sure it’s a success.

 DON’T be a slime ball.
 It seems common sense, but too many brands are guilty of this.
 It’s ironic, too, seeing as the entire point of newsjacking is to share your unique voice and connect on a one-on-one level—to be the opposite of a greedy, faceless corporation.
 But somehow newsjacking often reinforces that exact reputation.